When Packer stalked Pakistan

 Ask anyone about controversial England tours to Pakistan, and 1987-88 or 1968-69 are the most likely to spring to mind.
-But sandwiched in between those two was a series which was, in its own way, almost as miserable as the others
+But sandwiched in between those two was a series which was, in its own way, almost as miserable as the others.
+If the 1977-78 Tests had been played under the modern spotlight of television they would be ranked right up there.
+As it is, they are largely forgotten.

 The tour took place against the bitter backdrop of the launch of Kerry Packer's World Series Cricket.
 England had decided not to play their Packer rebels, and although Pakistan had agreed to follow suit, public pressure for their board to think again was growing even before the tour kicked off.
 By the eve of the first Test, the Pakistan rebels - Majid Khan, Zaheer Abbas, Imran Khan, and Mushtaq Mohammad - were contacted in Australia and, to the surprise of many, including Imtiaz Ahmed, Pakistan's chairman of selectors, they were among no fewer than 23 players named in the squad for the match.
 In the end, the rebels were not included in the XI, but the problem was not about to go away.